mopidy/website/README.md

     tap: mopidy/mopidy              # Homebrew tap name
     formula: mopidy-foo             # Homebrew formula name in above tap

-prerelease: false               # When only a prerelease version is Python 3 compatible

 logo: /media/ext/foo.png        # Logo, e.g. of the music service

 images:                         # List of images of the extension in use